The 8-Step social media workflow broken down

 [Tweet “Do you have an immense amount of content to share?
 Try using a social media management platform”]

-5. Engage with Your Audience: 2.5 hours per week
+5. Engage with your audience: 2.5 hours per week

 After you share your content on social media, your marketing team isn’t done – you still have to engage with your audience.
 The sad truth is that only 20% of social media comments receive a response from the company, which means that most businesses miss out on a valuable opportunity.
 Engaging your audience is a three-step process to turn customers into brand advocates.